DWhettam/Wikipedia-Web-Crawler/README.md

 Crawls Wikipedia by selecting the first link of each page.
 Crawls continuously until the specified page is found, or the crawler navigates to a previously visited page.

 ## Arguments
 '-s [URL]' - Specifies a start URL.
-If not provided, defaults to a random wikipedea page
+If not provided, defaults to a random wikipedia page
 '-g [URL]' - Specifices a goal URL.
 If not provided, defaults to https://en.wikipedia.org/wiki/Philosophy

 ## Requirements